padas-lab-de/pypads/docs/getting_started.rst

 Results
 ====================
-By default results can be found in the .mlruns folder in the home directory of the executing user.
-While this can be changed when initializing the app, you can also specify a env variable called MLFLOW_PATH to define a custom location.
+By default results can be found in the :literal:`.mlruns` folder in the home directory of the executing user.
+While this can be changed when initializing the app, you can also specify the environment variable :literal:`MLFLOW_PATH` to define a custom location.

 Concepts
 ----------------